-The completion of the new CTB was vital for the success of the 2010 FIFA World Cup as the airport served as the key point of entry to and from South Africa, forming a literal 'gateway to Africa' for all tourists.
+The completion of the new CTB was vital for the success of the 2010 FIFA World Cup as the airport served as the gateway for the world traveller.

-Aurecon's involvement in the project comprised the civil and structural engineering which included the implementation of a complex glass and aluminium facade system which is pivotal to the CTB's visual appeal.
-In addition, Aurecon also provided wet services and mechanical engineering, including HVAC.
+Aurecon's involvement in the project comprised the civil and structural engineering which included the implementation of a complex glass and aluminium facade system pivotal to the CTB's visual appeal.
+Aurecon also provided wet services and mechanical engineering, including HVAC.